Tracker Gathering Workshops and Clinics

 Reservations: are a must to guarantee availability... contact Jonathan by email.

-Workshop description: Whether you're a beginning tracker, or have decades of dirt time under your belt, your observation skills and analytical process are at the heart of your tracking abilities.
+Whether you're a beginning tracker, or have decades of dirt time under your belt, observation skills come first.
 They're what help you move from novice to experienced tracker, or finally get that 100% at a certification to earn your Professional or Specialist patch.
-Yet many times, we don't explicitly practice them, and this can hold us back in our growth as trackers, and in our ability to learn the landscape around us.
+Yet many times, we don't explicitly practice them, and this can hold us back in our growth as trackers.

-High-level observation skills allow us to catch the subtle detail in incisor marking on a tree branch, see the almost-invisible morphology in an obscure track, or pull out patterns in a complex trail that permit us to interpret the animal's gait and understand their behavior.
+Training our observation skills allows us to see subtle incisor marks on a tree branch, recognize nearly-invisible track morphology, or pull out complex gait patterns in a trail.
 We will dive deep into the specifics of observation skills—what they are, how we define them, when they're most important—and offer clear, structured ways to practice and improve them.

-We'll spend our morning discussing and defining observation skills, learning how to separate them from our interpretations of track and sign, and practicing the fundamentals of this vital skillset.
-Once we've built our foundation, we'll use our afternoon to work out more complex observations and fit them into the framework of our tracking process.
+We'll spend our morning discussing and defining observation skills, then use our afternoon to apply our observations within our tracking process.
 You'll leave with a full day of experience under your belt, and with strategies to carry this new skillset forward into your tracking practice once you return home.
+Weather permitting, our entire day will be in the field, working directly with the track and sign we find on the landscape.

 About The Leader